Kieran-Lock/XtermGUI/README.md

 ```
 Methods on the `Layer` class should not be used directly - only interact with layered GUIs via the `LayeredGUI` class methods.

-_For more examples, functionality, and detail, please refer to the [Documentation](https://github.com/Kieran-Lock/ConsoleGUI/blob/main/DOCUMENTATION.md)_
+_For more examples, functionality, and detail, please refer to the [Documentation](https://github.com/Kieran-Lock/XtermGUI/blob/main/DOCUMENTATION.md)_

 ## API Summary

-Details of the ConsoleGUI API are listed below for quick reference.
+Details of the XtermGUI API are listed below for quick reference.

 ### Input Events